 What really focused me on the ‘art’ of letter writing?
 Animals.
 Or, at least taking care of animals.

-It began when we took care of 3 rabbits.
-Over time, by watching and ‘listening’ to them, we ended up moving them outside (though they were closed inside at night).
-We created a big enclosed area we nicknamed ‘rabbit world‘.
+It began when I took care of 3 rabbits.
+Over time, by watching and ‘listening’ to them, I ended up moving them outside (though they were closed inside at night).
+I created a big enclosed area nicknamed ‘rabbit world‘.

-We put chairs in their enclosure to encourage us, and visitors, to visit as the little fuzzies really enjoyed having more ‘rabbits’ hanging out with them.
-Because they enjoyed having visitors we tried to visit as much as possible.
+I put chairs in their enclosure to encourage me, and visitors, to visit as the little fuzzies really enjoyed having more ‘rabbits’ hanging out with them.
+Because they enjoyed having visitors I tried to visit as much as possible.
 To encourage this in myself I used them as my excuse to write my letters.

-Since then we have moved to our own home and instead of rabbits we now have ducks and a large duck enclosure.
-Similar concept, but definitely noisier, though still as much fun to watch and write amongst.
+Since then I have moved to my own home and instead of rabbits I now have cats, as well as ducks and a walled garden they call home.
+Similar concept, much larger, definitely noisier, and still as much fun to watch and write amongst.

 Seasonal Letter Writing